-ITiCSE2021 will be a fully online conference.
-More information about the detailed organization of the program will be provided closer to the conference.
-Stay reassured that the conference organizers are working to promote a rich conference experience, including online presentations, synchronous and asynchronous discussion, and possibilities to socialize.
-(More on that on the Digital Formats page) In line with SIGCSE conference policy, at least one author of each paper and poster, and all members of working groups, panels, and the doctoral consortium, are required to attend the conference, present and discuss their contribution following the indications that will be provided by ITiCSE2021.
+ITiCSE 2023 will be a hybrid conference.
+In-person attendance is encouraged for those who are able, but a virtual attendance option will also be available.
+More information about the detailed organisation of the program will be provided closer to the conference.
+In line with SIGCSE conference policy, at least one author of each paper and poster, and all members of working groups, panels, and the doctoral consortium, are required to attend the conference and to present and discuss their contribution following the indications that will be provided by ITiCSE 2023.

 Each type of submission is described briefly on this page, and in more detail on its own page.

 As a published ACM author, you and your co-authors are subject to all ACM Publications policies (https://www.acm.org/publications/policies/toc), including the new policy on research involving human participants and subjects (https://www.acm.org/publications/policies/research-involving-human-participants-and-subjects).

 See the ITiCSE policies page (https://iticse.acm.org/policies/) for more information on these and other relevant policies.